 A complete keyboard laboratory of 12 Roland electronic pianos is located in the music theory area, adjacent to a computer laboratory.
 The Department of Music facility includes a state-of-the-art MIDI synthesizer/computer laboratory.
-There are currently four computer workstations in place with access to a laser printer.
+There are currently five MacPro computer workstations in place with access to a laser printer.
 Each computer is connected to a Roland Juno-Di MIDI synthesizer.
 All stations include ProTools audio recording software and hardware, Finale and Sibelius notation software, Dreamweaver web design software, GarageBand, Audacity, QuickTime and other audio technology titles.
 The room is utilized by students to do remedial work in the area of basic musicianship skills, to process music theory assignments, to orchestrate, to study audio theory and to investigate synthesizing, sequencing and voice sampling.
 The lab also houses a stock of industry standard microphones.

 Dedicated choral and instrumental rehearsal rooms, a small recital hall, 30 practice rooms of various sizes and three classrooms are on the east side of the building.

 Gallaher Black Box Theatre

 This multipurpose space, located within the Performing Arts Center, can host an array of events including improv theatre, theatre in the round, small music ensemble recitals, dance performances and other entertainment events as well as banquets and receptions.